With Taliban surging in Afghanistan as US withdraws, Biden to pitch 'diplomatic solution'

 Zarif said Iran is ready to "resolve the current conflicts in the country" after the "failure of the U.S. in Afghanistan."

-Fox News' David Spunt and Kristina Biddle, and The Associated Press, contributed to this report.
+Fox News' David Spunt and Kristina Biddle, and the Associated Press, contributed to this report.